sukrutimallesh/CS250-Fall23-Group10/README.md

 #Group 10 Contract:

--People’s opinions and ideas must not be dismissed immediately, everyone’s opinion should be heard -Submissions made for the assignment should be communicated to the group -Responses should be given preferably before 24 hours, communication should be clear and consistent -Goals should be set for when each member’s part of the assignment should be done -Roles and responsibilities should be distributed evenly
+# People’s opinions and ideas must not be dismissed immediately, everyone’s opinion should be heard
+# Submissions made for the assignment should be communicated to the group
+-Responses should be given preferably before 24 hours, communication should be clear and consistent -Goals should be set for when each member’s part of the assignment should be done -Roles and responsibilities should be distributed evenly